-- To establish the facts and circumstances of the application which cannot be determined without limitation on freedom of movement, in particular where there is a risk of absconding;
+- establishing the facts and circumstances on which the application for international protection is based, and that cannot be established without the restriction of movement, especially if it is assessed that there is a risk of absconding;

 The existence of a “risk of absconding” is determined on the basis of all the facts and circumstances of the concrete case, especially with regard to:[3]